mediaexplorer74/CodeHub/README.md

 ## Setting up the project
 * [Register](https://github.com/settings/developers) your OAuth application.
 Use "https://example.com/path" as callback url.
-*  After app registation, paste generated key and secret in the `app.config` file in the root of the project.
+*  After app registation, paste generated key and secret in the `app.config` file in the root of CodeHub project.

 ## Credits / Reference
 - https://github.com/aalok05 Aalok Singh aka aalok05